gatling/frontline-doc/content/reference/current/plugins/bamboo/index.md

 ### Job configuration

 Add a new build task called __Gatling FrontLine__.
-Choose in the FrontLine Simulation list the simulation you want to use.
+Choose in the Gatling Enterprise Simulation list the simulation you want to use.

 {{< img src="configuration-task.png" alt="Task configuration" >}}

 ### JUnit reporting

-You can display the results of the Gatling FrontLine assertions with the JUnit Parser plugin.
+You can display the results of the Gatling Enterprise assertions with the JUnit Parser plugin.

 Add a new build task called __JUnit Parser__ and fill the __Specify custom results directories__ input with the following line:

 `**/gatlingFrontLineJunitResults/*.xml`

 {{< alert danger >}}
-Be sure to place this task always after the GatlingFrontLine task, or it won't read the results of the new run.
+Be sure to place this task always after the `GatlingFrontLine` task, or it won't read the results of the new run.
 {{< /alert >}}

 {{< alert danger >}}